 You can check to see if your emails are being sent securely by viewing the headers of the email in question.
 This can be done in most modern email clients.
 In Outlook, this can be done by doing the following:

 Open the email you wish to check the security of.

 Navigate to File tab > Properties.
 This will open up the email header information which will contain transmission information, including encryption details if they are being applied.

 For Gmail users the process is a bit easier.
 To check if the email is being sent via SMTPS simply open the email in question and click the small arrow next to your name underneath the sender's address.
 You should see something like this:

 The security tab will provide details about the type of encryption used to secure the email, along with the domain that signed the certificate above it.

 SMTPS plays a key role in email security, but it can’t protect against all email-based threats.
 Emails using SMTPS are protected against:

-SMTPS keeps messages in transit secure from prying eyes.
+Secure SMTPS keeps messages from prying eyes while in transit.
 But what about spoofing, and phishing, and spam?
 OH MY!